Taking pride in our neighbourhoods

 Winners will be invited to a reception with the Mayor where they will receive a certificate and a gift voucher.

-The competition is now open.
-Deadline for applications is Friday 5 July 2019.
+The entries are now being judged.
+Deadline for applications was Sunday 28 July 2019.